The Origin, Evolution and Functions of the Human Mind

 .

 Religious people fear that the abolition or loss of religiosity would lead to loss of morality, excessive selfishness, greed, licentious behavior, and aimlessness in life.
 This may not be true.
-Basic ethical emotions are genetically given and a necessity for continuation of life – specifically, for social life (caring for offspring, reciprocity in freindship, sacrifice for the group, respect for others).
+Basic ethical emotions are genetically anchored by nature and a necessity for continuation of life – specifically, for social life (caring for offspring, reciprocity in friendship or networks, sacrifice for the group, respect for others).
 The basic human nature and strictly practical considerations will not only continue to support basic “moral” laws, but their expansion is visible in all the civic and criminal laws of modern nations.
-Actually, the Ten Commandments do not contain any charity or the prohibition of cheating.
-They were merely the minimal practical laws for cohabitation in society.
+The so much older Ten Commandments do not contain any charity or the prohibition of cheating.
+They were merely the minimal practical laws for social life.

 Organized religions can easily become closed systems of thought, incapable of further evolution or of keeping pace with the evolution of human knowledge, thought or cultures.
 It can happen that this incapability for evolution holds up the evolution of the underlying culture and society.
 The stagnation of societies dominated by religious hierarchies are examples.[8]